michaelerule/ILI9341TTY/README.md

 # Dealing with serial buffer overflow

 ***If bytes arrive faster than the Arduino can react, the serial buffer will overflow.
 This leads to dropped bytes.*** To address this, one can
-- Lower the baud rate
+1. Lower the baud rate
-- Increase the serial buffer size [[1](https://www.hobbytronics.co.uk/arduino-serial-buffer-size),[2](https://forum.arduino.cc/t/increase-size-of-serial-buffer/235420),[3](https://forum.arduino.cc/t/solved-serial-buffer-size/581828)]
+2. Increase the serial buffer size [[1](https://www.hobbytronics.co.uk/arduino-serial-buffer-size),[2](https://forum.arduino.cc/t/increase-size-of-serial-buffer/235420),[3](https://forum.arduino.cc/t/solved-serial-buffer-size/581828)]
-- Ensure that the host machine limits the rate at which it sends data
+3. Ensure that the host machine limits the rate at which it sends data
-- Implement [software control flow](https://en.wikipedia.org/wiki/Software_flow_control), which sends `XOFF` (19) to pause and `XON` (17) to resume. <s>These can be enabled on linux by providing the `ixon` argument to stty when configuring the serial connection.</s> (Edit: this may not work for USB serial devices)
+4. Implement [software control flow](https://en.wikipedia.org/wiki/Software_flow_control), which sends `XOFF` (19) to pause and `XON` (17) to resume. <s>These can be enabled on linux by providing the `ixon` argument to stty when configuring the serial connection.</s> (Edit: this may not work for USB serial devices)
-- Ask the host machine to add a small delay after some commands
+5. Ask the host machine to add a small delay after some commands

+At the moment, the only guaranteed solution is (1) or (3).
+Increasing the buffer size (2) can help with transient loads, but still requires the host application to carefully limit its overall data-rate.
+Software control flow appears to not work on Linux with USB serial, although there may be hacks that work for specific hardware.
+The additional delays added by (5) are generally too small to make a difference.

 ### Increasing the serial buffer size